microsoft/Kusto-Query-Language/doc/binfunction.md

 ---
 title: bin() - Azure Data Explorer
-description: This article describes bin() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 11/10/2022
+description: Learn how to use the bin() function to round values down to an integer multiple of a given bin size. ms.reviewer: alexans ms.topic: reference ms.date: 11/23/2022
 adobe-target: true
 ---
 # bin()